 Piccola Cisterna is a sweet haven, sleeping up to two adults and two children in a blue-hued bedroom and bijou lounge, with a sea-view terrace.
 La Cisterna (sleeping four) features a large terrace that gazes over Positano and the Galli islands, with a kingsize and twin bedroom, a lounge, and a mosaic-tiled kitchen.
 Casa Angelica sleeps four, with two queensize double bedrooms.
 We love its terrace, shaded by lemon and olive trees.

 Large families can spread out in smart, cliffside Casa Grande with its five ensuite bedrooms, various terraces, a cool indoor pool grotto, and a large kitchen.
 Housekeeper Anna will make breakfast and dinner on request.

 Torre is the show-stopper.
 This stunning 13th-century watchtower has a wrought iron four-poster bed, clematis-wreathed terraces and a romantic rooftop, which is as good for sunrise as it is for stargazing.
-It also has an annexe with a living space and sofabed.
+It also has a separate annexe with a living space and sofabed.

 - Coffee maker

 - Satellite TV